 A: Yes I am.

-Q: Do the orc languages in The Elder Scrolls, Skyrim, World of Warcraft or Warhammer have anything to do with Tolkien’s Orkish?
+Q: Do the orc languages in The Elder Scrolls, Skyrim, World of Warcraft or Warhammer have anything to do with Tolkien’s Orcish?

 A: Uhmm, I don’t know, but if some gentle geek knew anything, I’d be delighted to learn about that. 🤓

-Q: Can I transform Orkish into a full-functional language for everyday usage?
+Q: Can I transform Orcish into a full-functional language for everyday usage?

 To go further